fippo/warp-snap-sped/draft-hancke-webrtc-sped.md

 This typically happens when the SDP answerer has a "passive" DTLS role and sends binding requests which may arrive at the SDP offerer before the answer.
 It is recommended that this attribute is included before the META-DTLS-IN-STUN attribute.

-TODO(NEEDS CONSENSUS): does this attribute have a maximum length?

 # SDP Offer/Answer Procedures
+TODO(NEEDS CONSENSUS): is this needed?

 The protocol is designed to work with in-band discovery as described above.
-If negotiating the protocol via the SDP offer/answer mechanism using the the "ice-options" attribute is desired, the procedures for that are outlined below.
+If negotiating the protocol via the SDP offer/answer mechanism using the 'ice-options' attribute is desired, the procedures for that are outlined below.

 ## Generating the Initial SDP Offer
 If the offering endpoint supports the extension defined in this specification, it includes the "sped" ICE option in the SDP.